HAPiWEC/HAPiGYM_docs/Pages/3-Running-your-model.md

 # Getting started - Running your model

 The first step anytime you open Matlab is to open the `Initialisation.m` file and run/step-through the code.
 Once you've run this you should find that you have populated the workspace with all the variables need for the Simulink model(s).
-If you've come straight here from the [Build a model](https://github.com/HAPiWEC/HAPiGYM_docs/blob/main/Pages/2-Build-a-model.md) stage (i.e. you've just run `Hapigym.build_model()`), the model should run straight out-of-the-box, with default applied of course!
+If you've come straight here from the [Build a model](https://github.com/HAPiWEC/HAPiGYM_docs/blob/main/Pages/2-Build-a-model.md) stage (i.e. you've just run `Hapigym.build_model()`), the model should run straight out-of-the-box, with defaults applied!

 The different Simulink components of your new model are found in the root of your project path (specifically the `Outline.slx` file), and within the `Simulation_components` folder.